coderefinery/presentations/2024-aarhus.md

 - More collaboration between RSEs and university libraries
 - RSEs have access to .emph[grant applications] and can build their own groups
 - Organizations which recognize this early will have a .emph[competitive advantage]
+- The .emph[in-person contact] will become more important but also less easy to achieve

+---

+## Lessons learned from running a local RSE group

+- We expected more questions about code review and code structure.

+- Surprisingly many questions about statistics and AI model choices and "niche" libraries.

+- Students and researchers love it but university has "no dedicated budget for it".

+- It helps to have sponsors high up in the administration.
+Spend time on explaining it well.

+- We can see that people are happy but we need to measure it.

+- Document as you go (like when you visit your general practitioner).

 ---
 class: middle, inverse, center